MercuryWorkshop/anuraOS/SECURITY.md

 In the case that you somehow manage to find a vulnerability in Anura please contact $SECURITY-POC

+REMEMBER: Please DO NOT report vulnerabilities in the repository Issues tab.

+## What You Should Report

 If you are wondering what counts as a vulnerability, heres a good list:

  - XSS in the Anura URL